eSuminski/ERS--Python/README.md

 - Managers can log into the reimbursement portal to manage employee reimbursement requests:
   - Managers can approve or deny requests using the status code key provided within the portal
   - Managers can view statistics

+  I am adding this for a git example